khepf/playingtimetracker/README.md

-### Soon to be a playing time tracker for soccer
+### A Simple Playing Time Tracker for Soccer

 #### todo list

-- unknown action type: fetchUser error in console

 - add v-if and v-else to topToolbar

-- make registration, login pages look good
 - make admin page

 1. finish crud to firebase DONE
-2. implement proper auth
+2. implement proper auth DONE
 3. convert to vuex
 4. nested teams/players
+5. Link logged in user to individial db

 - Update Multiple References at Once PROPERLY (nested in a payload variable)
 - Display Notifications when Things Happen

-fix home screen card size to loook right on mobile (too big right now)

 ## NOTES